 When it comes to any form of relationship we must mediate.
-It’s even more important parents mediate so their children learn how to mediate, so as they get older, they too can get the best out of their relationships.
+It’s even more important parents mediate so their children learn how to mediate, so as they get older they too can get the best out of their relationships.

-When it comes to families, adults who manage their problems constructively, protect their children from conflict.

-It’s a fact that when solutions are found, families form healthier, happier and stronger relationships.
+When it comes to families, adults who manage their problems constructively, will protect their children from conflict.
+When solutions are found, families form healthier, happier and stronger relationships.
 When they don’t, chaos can ensue.
-A problem-solving approach can help those affected to confront their issues, so that solutions found.
+A problem-solving approach will help us confront our issues.